ravi4271/World-Happiness-Analysis-2024/README.md

 # How to Use

-* Clone the repository: git clone https://github.com/yourusername/World-Happiness-Analysis-2024.git

-* Open the Jupyter Notebook: jupyter notebook happ.ipynb
+* Open the Jupyter Notebook: jupyter notebook analysis.ipynb

 * Run the notebook to explore data insights.